 Transport: Westminster Abbey is in walking distance of both St James's Park and Westminster underground stations

-Opening times: Open on Monday, Tuesday, Thursday and Friday from 9.30am to 4.30pm; on Wednesday from 9.30am to 7pm; and on Saturday from 9.30am to 2.30pm.
-Note that Westminster Abbey is not open to tourists on Sundays
+Opening times: Opening times vary and the church may be closed for special services on any day.
+Generally: Monday, Tuesday, Thursday and Friday from 9.30am to 3.30pm; on Wednesday from 9.30am to 7pm; and on Saturday from 9.30am to 2.30pm.
+Note that Westminster Abbey is not open to tourists on Sundays.